 Overjet and overbite are not the same, although both conditions are marked by the upper teeth sticking out past the vertical plane of the bottom teeth.

-MedlinePlus states it like this: “Overbite is the vertical, or top-to-bottom, overlap of the front teeth while biting.
+MedlinePlus defines both as follows: “Overbite is defined as the vertical, or top-to-bottom, overlap of the front teeth while biting.
 Overjet is the horizontal, or front-to-back overlap of the front teeth while biting.”

 The difference between an overjet and an overbite is in the horizontal angle of the upper teeth.
-In overjet, the upper teeth stick out past the bottom teeth at an angle, jutting out diagonally across the plane of the bottom teeth.
-In overbite, the upper teeth are pointing straight downwards.
+An overjet causes the upper teeth to stick out past the bottom teeth at an angle, jutting out diagonally across the plane of the bottom teeth.
+With an overbite, the upper teeth are pointing straight downwards.

 Overjet vs. Underbite

 Overjet, which is a horizontal protrusion of the front upper teeth, is different from an underbite, which refers to the bottom teeth sticking out farther than the top teeth.
 An underbite can be caused by:

 - Flared upper incisors

 - A combination of any or all of the above